 - Trail of Florida’s Indian Heritage

-More things to do in Palm Beach County and nearby:
+Things to do in northern Palm Beach County:

 - A great beach and kayaking spot, MacArthur State Park